kennethbruskiewicz/notan/README.md

 # notan

 Linux OS Configuration.
+In Guix and Nix.

 Not Any Distractions.
 Not Any Bullshit.
 Just what you need to work.

 ## Features